-Before learning how to properly throw a jab, approach the tape with your feet positioned a little wider than your shoulders.
-From here, rotate your feet to face 1 o’clock for a sturdy, athletic base position.
-In this position, keep your shoulders pointed at an angle towards your opponent.
+Before learning how to throw a jab, approach the tape with your feet positioned a little wider than your shoulders.
+Keep a slight bend in the knees to allow for movement and explosive power.
+From here, rotate your feet to face 1 o’clock for a sturdy, athletic base position that would have you face your opponent.
+In this position, keep your shoulders pointed at an angle toward your opponent.

 Working on your hand position, keep the right hand up by your ear, as if answering the phone, and the left hand in front of your face, at the same level as the chin.
 Remember, your chin needs to be tucked firmly into your chest.
 Hands up, chin down!

 For the jab, like all basic boxing punches, the power is generated from the back leg in a proper boxing stance.
 Start by stepping forward to the tape and pushing off of your back leg—this approach is called “step in the hole.”

 For right-handed boxers, your left foot will be stepping into the hole with your left hand throwing the punch to land the perfect jab.
 If you're a lefty, your left foot will be behind, driving the force that will power your punches.

 Practice a few steps to determine your reach (or range), which is how close you need to be to deliver a powerful punch.
 It’s important to determine your range to ensure that you are not over or under extending (stepping too far or too close) and throwing yourself off balance.

 Now, it’s crucial to grasp how to combine the action (stepping in the hole) and the extension (the punch).
 While staying “on the phone” with your right hand, step forward and extend your arm into the jab.
 At the end of the extension, the arm should be parallel to the ground with the knuckles rotated 180° from their starting position.